Imhermes1/LumoraLabsSite/policies/support-updated.md

 ## Support Categories

 ### 🚀 Getting Started
-**New to Macro or MooDo?** We'll help you get up and running quickly.
+**New to Macro or Micro?** We'll help you get up and running quickly.

 **What we can help with:**
 - Account setup and verification